30 Incredible Landmarks in Athens: Your Local’s Guide for 2024

 The mention of landmarks in Athens probably automatically causes your mind to conjure up images of the ancient Acropolis.
 After all, the magnificent Parthenon is essentially the postcard image of Athens.

-However, notable historical sites and landmarks in Athens go way beyond the Parthenon and Acropolis hill.
+However, notable historical sites and landmarks in ancient Athens go way beyond the Parthenon and Acropolis hill.
 They are abundant.

 This is the birthplace of democracy after all.
 At various points throughout history, Greece has been home to the most important and developed civilisation in the world.